VCU Rams men's basketball: Shaka Smart era

 On Selection Sunday 2011, the VCU Rams received an at-large bid to the 2011 NCAA Division I men's basketball tournament to start off the newly created 68-team field.
 VCU found itself as one of the last teams in the tournament and was scheduled to play in the newly formed "First Four" against USC on March 16 for a spot as the 11th seed in the tournament.
 The inclusion of VCU in the tournament was widely criticized by pundits and the ESPN network, in particular Jay Bilas and Dick Vitale.
 In the first round of the NCAA tournament, dubbed by many as "The First Four", The Rams succeeded in knocking off USC by the score of 59–46.
 The Rams blew out Georgetown 74–56 in Chicago to reach the Round of 32 and followed this win up with a 94–76 rout of third-seeded Purdue to advance to VCU's first-ever Sweet Sixteen appearance.
 VCU then beat Florida State 72–71 in overtime on a last second shot by Bradford Burgess to advance to the school's first ever Elite Eight appearance.

-The Rams upset the number one seeded Kansas Jayhawks 71–61 to reach the Final Four for the first time ever.
-VCU, the Southwest Regional champions played in the National Semifinal against the Southeast Region champion Butler Bulldogs, losing 70–62.
+The Rams upset No. 1 seed Kansas Jayhawks 71–61 to reach the Final Four for the first time ever.
+VCU, the Southwest Regional champions played in the national semifinal against the Southeast Region champion Butler Bulldogs, losing 70–62.
 The VCU Rams finished sixth in the ESPN/USA Today Coaches Poll at the end of the season.
 This was the highest ranking in VCU's history and the highest ranking of any team from the CAA.
-The 2011 NCAA tournament run by VCU is regarded as one of the best Cinderella runs of all time.
+The 2011 NCAA tournament run by VCU is regarded as one of the best cinderella runs of all time.
 Their First Four appearance, combined with their run to the Final Four, gave VCU the distinction of being the first team to win five games in the men's NCAA tournament without reaching the championship game.

 The Atlantic 10 Days

 The major conference realignment of the early 2010s eventually gave VCU the opportunity for a major basketball upgrade.
-After A10 mainstay Temple announced its departure for the Big East Conference and Charlotte announced it would return to Conference USA, the A10 reloaded by adding Butler and VCU.
+After A-10 mainstay Temple announced its departure for the Big East Conference and Charlotte announced it would return to Conference USA, the A-10 reloaded by adding Butler (Note: Butler only spent the 2012–13 school year in the A-10 before joining the current Big East.) and VCU.
 The move placed VCU in a conference that regularly collected NCAA at-large bids—the A10 had 20 teams earn at-large bids from 2000 through 2012, including three in the 2012 tournament.
 By comparison, the CAA had only four at-large bids in the same period (one of them being VCU's 2011 Final Four team).

 On Sunday, March 15, 2015, VCU won its first Atlantic 10 conference tournament championship.

-On April 2, 2015, Smart left VCU to go to the University of Texas.
+On April 2, 2015, Smart left VCU to become the head coach at Texas.